zPeanut/Hydrogen/README.md

 ## Features

-There are currently over 40 modules included in Hydrogen,
+There are currently over 50 modules included in Hydrogen,
 including a fully customizable Ingame GUI, aswell as various
 render, combat and utility focused modules.

 Go ahead and try them out!

 ## USER INSTALLATION

+Automatic Installation:

+1. Download the [Installer] ([src code])
+2. Select your version
+3. Enjoy the ride.

+Manual Installation:

 1. Install Forge for Minecraft 1.8.9
 2. Drag and Drop ``hydrogen-x.x.x.jar`` into your directory for Forge mods (Win-Default: ``%appdata%/.minecraft/mods``).